 Oxford Medical Alumni Advisory Board (OMAAB) comprises elected members of Oxford Medical Alumni, ex-officio members of the Medical Sciences Division at the University of Oxford, and representatives of the student body.
-OMAAB meets termly to provide support and guidance on the day to day running of OMA, and to carry out decisions taken at the OMAAB AGM.
-Become involved.
+OMAAB meets termly to provide support and guidance on the alumni strategy with a goal of increasing and enhancing engagement amongst its global community.
+Become involved by emailing us.

 - Professor Sir John Bell - Regius Professor of Medicine, Oxford University.
 Student of Christ Church College.

-- Dr Tim Littlewood - Interim Director of Clinical Studies, University of Oxford Medical School.
+- Dr Catherine Swales - Director of Clinical Studies, University of Oxford Medical School

-- Dr Jeremy Taylor - Director of Pre-Clinical Studies, University of Oxford.
-Fellow of Pembroke College.
+- Dr Robert Wilkins- Director of Pre-Clinical Studies, University of Oxford.

 - Dr Laura Watts - Academic Clinical Fellow Core Medical Training/Rheumatology, Oxford Deanery.

-- Student representative - Mr Nicholas Turner, President of Osler House.
+- Student representative - Thomas Brockwell, President of Osler House.